Fix The Planet

 With all our concrete cities and environmental re-engineering we have managed to destroy a lot of the things that keep us alive.
 When was the last time you saw a butterfly or drank water from a free-flowing stream?

-The Environmental Impact Of Ecommerce
+The Environmental Impact Of Unchecked Capitalism

 Most businesses shy away from discussing the environment cause they believe profits can only be made on the back of environmental exploitation.
 This needs to change if we want to reverse any of the ecological shockers listed above.